 I am a Senior Lecturer in Organization Studies, based in the department of People and Organisations at the Open University Business School, faculty of Business and Law.
 Before joining the Open University in 2014 I have worked at Aston, Keele and Wolverhampton Universities.
 I am an Associate Fellow of the British Psychological Society, a Chartered Psychologist and a Fellow of the Higher Education Academy.

 My research interests and publications are in the fields of work and social inclusion, gender and sexuality in organisations, identities in the workplace, diversity, employee branding, management practices and higher education management.
 Recent projects have included studies on the experiences of sexual minorities in social enterprises, women entrepreneurs, employee branding in the service sector and feminism in the academy.
-An early area of research was team work.
 My research is grounded on critical theory and discursive perspectives.
-I have supervised four PhD students to successful completion and I am currently supervising four students: Gemma Bend, Marco Distinto, Caroline Micklewright and Rianne Ten-Venn.
+I have supervised several PhD students to successful completion and I am currently supervising four students: Gemma Bend, Marco Distinto, Caroline Micklewright and Vickie Williams.

 Priola V., Lasio, D., Serri, F. and De Simone S. (2018) The organisation of sexuality and the sexuality of organisation.
 A genealogical analysis of sexual ‘inclusive exclusion’ at work.
 Organization.
 25(6), 732-754.